Skip to content ↓

 We will be continuing to set mathematical challenges via our Matheletics platform.
 Children are welcome to borrow a physical reading book from our library and online books will be available via Oxford Reading Buddies - your child will be provided login details for this.

-This term, we are excited about launching our second whole-school context for learning of the year: Stop the Clock!
+This term, we are excited about launching our second whole-school context for learning of the year: Reboot 25!

-Our class text for this term is 'Funky Chickens' by Benjamin Zephaniah.
+Our class text for this term is 'Can you see me?' by Libby Scott and Rebecca Westcott.